The Medical Information Bureau (MIB Group) is a not-for-profit corporation that assists its member corporations with insurance underwriting decisions.

 When insurance companies protect themselves, they are protecting their rates.
 Protecting their rates protects you as their customer.
 When insurance companies lose money through paying out more than their they anticipated, they need to raise rates to stay in business.
 That means raising rates on new customers.
 Sometimes that includes raising rates on current policies.

 Part of the agreement to become a member company of the Medical Information Bureau is to not make decisions solely based on the codes they provide.
 The codes are general enough that it would be unfair to the person applying for life insurance.
 The MIB also doesn’t store medical records, lab results, or other specific hospital record type information.

 How Does This Have Anything to do with Smoking Weed?

 For the most part, it doesn’t.
 However, since the Medical Information Bureau does not like to specifically reveal what it has codes for, we cannot say for sure whether there is a code for recreational marijuana.
 We will keep trying to find out and update you when we have more concrete information.

 If you have any questions we did not answer, we are happy to help.
-Just call Marijuana Life Insurance at (888) 987-8447.
+Just call MJ Life Insurance at (888) 987-8447.
 Your call is 100% confidential and there is never any obligation to buy.